ChuckHeintzelman/laravel-recipes/readme.md

 And it was.

 But I didn't realize how _huge_ an undertaking this would be.
-I created almost 300 recipes before this realization.
+I created almost 300 recipes before this realization hit me.
 After much head-scratching I decided to open this up to the community at large.

 I struggled to find the perfect license for this.
 I looked at GPL and others, but since this site not only contains code but also content that could be used in a variety of mediums.
 I settled on the Creative Commons license.